Frontier Towns, Chapter 5: Fort Sumner, New Mexico and Hico, Texas

 Hopefully, someday, this mystery can be resolved conclusively through DNA testing or some other convincing research methodology.
 Regardless, Fort Sumner’s history as a rowdy Frontier town remains cemented in American Western history.
 Should Brushy Bill’s compelling story ever be confirmed, Hico’s place in Old West history would rise dramatically.

-* A small commission is earned by us from purchases that are made using this link to Amazon.
+* A small commission is earned from purchases that are made using this link to Amazon.